katereverie/JavaScript/libraries/React/about.md

   }
 ```

-In this example, I struggle to explain how I did it.
-But there are some key takeaways here.</br>
-The `toggleVisibility()` function is written like it would have been written in JavaScript.</br>
+In this example, the `toggleVisibility()` function is written like it would have been written in JavaScript.</br>
-The `if` statement checks whether the state component is true.
-If false, set the state's property ``visibility` to true; if true, set it to false.</br>
+The `if` statement checks if the state component is true.
+If false, set the state's property `visibility` to true; if true, set it to false.</br>
 The confusing part is that I must wrap `{visibility: state.visibility = true}` in `()` because this is still JavaScriopt code.
 Or else, it will be seen as a block of code.</br>
-The syntax is really a mess.

 ##### Write a Simple Counter